foxmck1977/AmericansStopSoros/README.md

 tl;dr: George Soros is loosely involved with a company (Smartmatic) that supplies voting machines for the affected aforementioned 16 states.
 These states are almost all democratic or swing states.

+# Smartmatic

+They are the vechile of Soros' potentially weaponized voting machines.
+Smartmatic has been suspected in rigging elections in other countries which can be found in this [leaked document](https://wikileaks.org/plusd/cables/06CARACAS2063_a.html) from Wikileaks.

 # What States are in Danger?

 **Total electoral votes in jeopardy:**